biblhertz/trans2tei/README.md

 - `gedanken.py`: Cascade of operations for Heinrich Wölfflins «Gedanken zur Kunstgeschichte» (1941)
 - `introduction.py`: Cascade of operations for the introduction of REMS, and any text without special markup
 - `replacements.py`: Replacements using regular expressions as catalog of functions
+- `simplify.py`: Cascade of operations for a simple TEI document
 - `transform.py`: XSLT transformations as catalog of functions
 - `workflow.md`: Step by step description of the workflows